yellowdog/python-examples/README.md

 ## Allowances

-The Allowances example and schema can be found at: https://docs.yellowdog.co/api/?spec=Usage%20API#tag/allowances/post/allowances.
+The Allowance models can be found in the Usage API at: https://docs.yellowdog.ai/api?spec=Usage%20API.

 Example:
 ```json